Summer Camp Just for Military Kids because

 Operation Purple® Camp offers military kids a free week of camp where they connect with other kids, just like them.

 Children from all uniformed services, including National Guard, Reserve, Space Force, and the Commissioned Corps of the National Oceanic and Atmospheric Administration and United States Public Health Service may apply.

-By meeting kids like them, campers make life-long friends who understand what it’s like for a parent to serve in the military.
-Campers are encouraged to celebrate the sacrifices they make and be proud of their role as a military kid!
+Campers are encouraged to celebrate the sacrifices they make in ways that make them proud of their role as a military kid!